afane/afane.github.io/_pages/about.md

 Recent News
 ------
 May.
-2024: I started working as a summer research assistant at Fordham, working on developing robust differentiable architecture search for quantum machine learning.

-May.
-2024: Our paper on Imbalanced Datasets was accepted and selected for Oral Presentation at [[KES2024]](http://kes2024.kesinternational.org).
+2024: "Our paper on Imbalanced Datasets was accepted for Oral Presentation at [[KES2024]](http://kes2024.kesinternational.org).

 April.
 2024: I won the third place award at the Fordham Three Minute Thesis Competition for our research paper on Lead Testing for Childeren in New York City. [[Competition Results]](https://www.fordham.edu/graduate-school-of-arts-and-sciences/student-resources/professional-development/three-minute-thesis-competition/)